spring-projects/spring-boot/docs/howto.md

 a System property).
 Thanks to relaxed binding of `Environment` values you can also use `SERVER_PORT` (e.g. as an OS environment variable).

-To scan for a free port (using OS natives to prevent clashes) use `server.port=0`.
 To switch off the HTTP endpoints completely, but still create a `WebApplicationContext`, use `server.port=-1` (this is sometimes useful for testing).

 For more detail look at the [`ServerProperties`](https://github.com/spring-projects/spring-boot/blob/master/spring-boot-autoconfigure/src/main/java/org/springframework/boot/autoconfigure/web/ServerProperties.java?source=c) source code.

+## Use a Random Unassigned HTTP Port

+To scan for a free port (using OS natives to prevent clashes) use `server.port=0`.

+## Discover the HTTP Port at Runtime

+You can access the port the server is running on from log output or from the `EmbeddedWebApplicationContext` via its `EmbeddedServletContainer` (you can `@Autowired` an `ApplicationContext` and downcast it to obtain the specific type).

 ## Change the HTTP Port or Address of the Actuator Endpoints